 Dr. Steven Schweitzer, Academic Dean and Professor

-Faculty from partner seminary, Earlham School of Religion
+Faculty from Earlham School of Religion, our partner seminary

-Graduates of the Certificate in Theology and Science program will be able to
+Graduates with a Certificate in Theology and Science will be able to

 - demonstrate knowledge of scientific and theological methods;

 - explain how they relate fields of science and theology, including areas of potential conflict, complementarity, and collaboration;

 - apply scientific knowledge to some practical questions of theology and/or ministry.